 Developed by two clinical psychologists, Stephen Rollnick and William R. Miller, MET is an alternative to 12-step programs like Alcoholics Anonymous and Narcotics Anonymous.
 This motivational style of counseling is an effective method for building a plan for change.

 Here are the 5 Principles of Motivational Enhancement Therapy:

-2. Establish Discrepancy – this is the principle of acknowledging the gap between a person’s desire for change and their current lifestyle or behavior.
-Here, too, therapists will stress that MET is not necessarily a route to immediate gratification, but that the benefits of this approach come after time, commitment and work.
+2. Establish Discrepancy – This principle acknowledges the gap between a person’s desire for change and their current lifestyle or behavior.
+Here, too, therapists will stress that MET is not necessarily a route to immediate gratification but that the benefits of this approach come after time, commitment and work.

 4. Understanding Resistance – though it might seem unproductive, MET therapists are trained not to confront resistance to change.
 This is rooted in the fact that change is not easy.
 Instead, counselors listen to the individual without judgment or defensiveness, which can lessen a person’s resistance to change and give them fewer reasons to stop coming to therapy sessions.

 5. Encouraging Self-efficacy – an important aspect of any transformation is a person’s belief that the power to change is within their control.
-Counselors help individuals understand that they possess the needed skills to achieve their goals.
+Counselors help individuals understand they possess the necessary skills to achieve their goals.

 Motivational Enhancement Therapy Help With Recovery

 Though variations exist based on individual needs, Motivational Enhancement Therapy generally takes just a few weeks to complete.